iamrecursion/dotfiles-old/README.md

 paths, so if you want to try these out please back up your configuration.

 ## Credits
-This repository and readme makes use of the [Dofiles Logo](https://github.com/jglovier/dotfiles-logo) kindly created and provided by [Joel Glovier](https://github.com/jglovier).
+This repository and readme makes use of the [Dotfiles Logo](https://github.com/jglovier/dotfiles-logo) kindly created and provided by [Joel Glovier](https://github.com/jglovier).